 AP IT Policy 2014-2020.
-IT Promotion.
+GO NO 13, IT Promotion.
 Re-Imagining Andhra Pradesh – Role of e-Governance, Electronics and IT”.
 Development of ICT Industry in the State.

 GOVERNMENT OF ANDHRA PRADESH

 ITE&C DEPT – IT Promotion – AP IT POLICY – 2014-2020 – Orders –Issued.